kchien3/identifying-toxic-wikipedia-comments/README.md

 * [References](#references)

 ## Background and Motivation
 Comments sections abound on various websites to facilitate discussion and engagement between users.
-However, toxic and abusive comments can quickly derail discussions and cause users to permanently refrain from commenting in the future.
-Websites employ full-time human moderators to enforce policies of civility as a solution but the problem of scale remains.
+However, toxic and abusive comments can quickly derail discussions and cause users to permanently refrain from commenting in the future and the scale of the problem is huge.

-[11,000 comments](www.nytimes.com/interactive/2016/09/20/insider/approve-or-reject-moderation-quiz.html) are posted to the New York Times website every day
+[11,000 comments](www.nytimes.com/interactive/2016/09/20/insider/approve-or-reject-moderation-quiz.html) are posted to the New York Times website every day.
+Over 160 million comments are posted to Reddit every month.
+Websites employ full-time human moderators to enforce policies of civility but

 ## References
 * Etim, Bassey.
 “Approve or Reject: Can You Moderate Five New York Times Comments?” *New York Times* 20 Sept.
 2016, www.nytimes.com/interactive/2016/09/20/insider/approve-or-reject-moderation-quiz.html